Tags: posts polarity-music Clever-Audio-Plugin-Clap Compiler OpenSource PlugData Plugins VST-Plugin Heavy-Compiler

 Tutorial | Oct 06, 2023

-In this video, I introduce the latest version (0.8) of Plug Data, a tool for creating VST and CLAB plugins from Pure Data patches.
+In this video, I introduce the latest version (0.8) of Plug Data, a tool for creating VST and CLAP plugins from Pure Data patches.
 I demonstrate how to export a Pure Data patch as a VST plugin using the new feature in version 0.8.
 Although GUI elements cannot be exported with the plugin, this method offers a straightforward and free way to create native plugins using Pure Data.

 You can watch the Video on Youtube - support me on Patreon